Cemitério da Paz

-Cemitério da Paz (Peace Cemetery) is a necropolis located at Rua Dr. Luiz Migliano, 644 - Jardim Vazani, São Paulo City, Brazil.
+The Cemitério da Paz (Peace Cemetery) is a necropolis located at the Rua Dr. Luiz Migliano, 644 - Jardim Vazani, São Paulo City, Brazil.
 It was inaugurated in 1965 and is the first garden cemetery in Brazil and is known as "Protestant Cemetery", but maintains an ecumenical character and an equal treatment to its associates.

-The space was created due to the death of the German jurist and professor at Largo San Francisco Law School, Julius Frank, on June 19, 1841.
+The space was created due to the death of the German jurist and professor at Largo San Francisco Law School, Julius Frank, on 19 June 1841.
 As a Lutheran, Frank cannot be buried in cemeteries. existing at the time, and was buried in the courtyard of the Faculty of Law of São Paulo, and thus was created the Protestant Cemetery Association, which is the manager of the Peace Cemetery and other ecumenical cemeteries.

 Among other people, in it is buried the soccer player Leônidas da Silva, the "Black Diamond".